-I am a computer science PhD student at the University of Washington, advised by Luis Ceze and Mark Oskin.
+I am a computer science PhD candidate at the University of Washington, advised by Luis Ceze and Mark Oskin.
 I am affiliated with the computer architecture group and the UW Reality Lab, and I collaborate with the UW databases group.

 Vignette: Perceptual Compression for Video Storage and Processing Systems.

 In ACM Symposium on Cloud Computing (SoCC), 2019.